-Notifying anyone who is known to be relying, or who is likely to rely, on the financial statements and the auditors' report(s) that they are not to be relied on and that amended financial statements, together with a new auditors' report(s), will be issued.
-This may be necessary when the issuance of

-- amended financial statements and a new auditors' report(s) is not imminent. - Issuing, as soon as practicable, amended financial statements with appropriate disclosure of the matter. - Issuing the subsequent period's financial statements with appropriate disclosure of the matter.
+- Notifying anyone who is known to be relying, or who is likely to rely, on the financial statements and the auditors' report(s) that they are not to be relied on and that restated financial statements, together with a new auditors' report(s), will be issued.
+This is always required for SEC registrants and may be necessary for other entities when the issuance of restated financial statements and a new auditors' report(s) is not imminent. - Issuing, as soon as practicable, restated financial statements with appropriate disclosure of the matter, and for registrants, amending related SEC filings (see section 6.4). - Issuing the subsequent period's financial statements with appropriate disclosure of the matter.
 This may be appropriate when issuance of the subsequent period's audited financial statements is imminent.